 However, where you find content being created and shared, a policy or process is never far away.
 In this article we’re going to focus on the review and approval process for documents in Confluence.

 For many organizations, the review and approval process is an essential (and often mandatory) part of document management that is required before content can be finalized and released.
 This may be driven by company policies, industry standards, or specific regulations.

 Whatever the reason, it can be easy to overcomplicate the review and approval process by placing more focus on the process rather than the people who are involved with it every day.
 You might have even experienced this yourself…

 It’s important to remember the review and approval process is a great opportunity to transform documents from good to great and maintain high quality and standards.
 So let’s go through 8 ways you can improve the document review process in Confluence to make it hassle free and painless for everyone involved.

 Choose the right people to review Confluence pages

-Whilst it can feel easy to err on the side of caution and include multiple reviewers, you need to make your choice of reviewers based on business processes and what’s necessary.
-It’s about finding the magic balance between efficiency and ensuring your documents are reviewed by the right people.
+Whilst it can feel easy to err on the side of caution and include a lot of people, you should choose the reviewers based on your organization’s policies and what is required.
+Try to find the balance where the review process is efficient and your documents are reviewed by the right people.

 Agree on some ground rules with the review team